Emmerson-Miranda/argocd/example-09/readme.md

 # Introduction
-PoC to deploy in multiple environments using ApplicationSet.

-- Create applications dynamically
-- Use an external Helm chart (wiremock)
-- Inject values into chart from a git repository
+Deploy in multiple environments.
+Uses *ApplicationSet*, dynamic *git generator*, use external *Helm chart*(wiremock) with *file values* and *with syncPolicy*.
+Inject values into chart from a Git repo.

-The environment generation is dynamic and comes from a git repo.

 ## Installation instructions